Pinterest

 1. Use one medium potato per person.

 2. Wash well, remove sprouts and blemishes, and then peel.
-Use potato peeler or small paring knife.
+Use a potato peeler or small paring knife.

 6. Bring to boil.
 Reduce heat, cover, and continue boiling gently until tender, approx. 20 minutes.
 Test by poking the potato with a sharp paring knife.
 If it slides easily all the way to the center, the potatoes are done.

 8. Return the drained potatoes in the pot over the heat to steam dry the potatoes.
-This only takes a minute or two, gently shaking the pot so the potatoes don't stick.
+This only takes a minute or two, gently shaking the pot, so the potatoes don't stick.

 9. Serve immediately.